 Although there was no jacuzzi (such a shame), there were plenty of nice deck chairs on the deck.
 I was hoping to spend some quality time here while Berto enjoys his dives!

 Relaxing area on the deck

 We have been informed that we will depart from the harbour tomorrow morning as some divers will not arrive until very late in the evening.

 There was quite a diverse group of people on the M/Y Blue Adventurer.
 The two of us from South Africa, a guy from Germany, two others from Spain, a father and son from the USA and then a large group of twelve divers from the UK.
 All together there were 19 of us on the yacht.

 Divers getting their gear in place

-Berto is more than ready for this trip!
+Berto is more than ready for this trip

-A new adventure was awaiting us!
+A new adventure awaited us!